Spreading and Structural Balance on Signed Networks: Main results

-where the second equality is obtained by $P^b_{ij}w_i^bu_j^b > 0$ and $P^b_{ji}w^b_ju^b_i > 0$, $\forall (v_i,v_j)\in E$. \end{proof} Hence, from Proposition \ref{pro:P-perturb} together with Eq.~\eqref{equ:delta-lambda}, the proposed measure $d_b(G) = -\Delta_{\max}$ is proportional to the number of edges disturbing the balanced structure.
+where the second equality is obtained by $P^b_{ij}w_i^bu_j^b > 0$ and $P^b_{ji}w^b_ju^b_i > 0$, $\forall (v_i,v_j)\in E$. \end{proof} Hence, from Proposition \ref{pro:P-perturb} together with \eqref{equ:delta-lambda}, the proposed measure $d_b(G) = -\Delta_{\max}$ is proportional to the number of edges disturbing the balanced structure, which is also known as frustration index or line index of balance \cite{abelson1958frustration,harary_1953_balance}.
 In a similar manner, we can show that the proposed measure $d_a(G) = \Delta_{\min}$ is proportional to the number of edges disturbing the antibalanced structure.